JAGFx/FormJS/README.md

 By default, i use [Fontawesome regular](https://fontawesome.com/) icons pack.

-You can change and set html icon as you want and use icons pack you want:
+You can change it, set html icon as you want and use icons pack as you want:

 * `<i></i> balise`
 * `<span></span> balise`